-By Cindy Owen, Director of Clinical Insights and Development for Point of Care Ultrasound at GE Healthcare
+By Cindy Owen, Director of Clinical Insights and Development for Point of Care Ultrasound, GE Healthcare

 Picture this: A patient arrives at the Emergency Department with symptoms characteristic of shock - fever, chills, and difficulty breathing.
 Time is of the essence, and the attending physician needs to act quickly to make an accurate diagnosis and accelerate treatment.